Job Opportunities

 Qualifications

-• Ability to work effectively within a political and public-sector administrative environment
+• Ability to multi-task in a fast-paced and changing environment

 Working conditions